 Although it is not required by law, it is always a good idea to have a security deposit clause in your lease agreement.
 This clause can include:

 - Security Deposit Rules- Including Reasons for Deductions and Procedures for Return

 - Amount of Security Deposit Collected

 A Missouri landlord must perform a walk-through inspection after the tenant moves out of the unit.
 This inspection is done to determine damage to the unit and if deductions will be taken from the security deposit for such damage.

 The tenant has a right to be present at this walk-through inspection.
 The landlord must notify the tenant in writing, or in person, of the date and time of this inspection.
 According to the law, the inspection must be held at a “reasonable time.”

 Security Deposit Transfer When Selling Property in Missouri

 If a landlord in the state of Missouri sells his or her property, the landlord must either return the security deposit to the tenant or must transfer all tenants’ security deposits to the new owner.
 The landlord or the new owner of the investment property must notify tenants in writing that the property has been sold.

 What Is Missouri's Security Deposit Law?

-If you are interested in reading the text of the law that governs security deposits in the state of Missouri, please consult Missouri Revised Statutes § 535.300.
+If you are interested in reading the text of Missouri's security deposit law, please see Missouri Revised Statutes § 535.300.